Milk River (Alberta–Montana)

-Milk River is a tributary of the Missouri River, 729 mi long, in the U.S. state of Montana and the Canadian province of Alberta.
+The Milk River is a tributary of the Missouri River, 729 mi long, in the U.S. state of Montana and the Canadian province of Alberta.
 Rising in the Rocky Mountains, the river drains a sparsely populated, semi-arid watershed of 23800 mi2, ending just east of Fort Peck, Montana.

 Geography

 It is formed in Glacier County in northwestern Montana, 21 mi north of Browning, Montana, by the confluence of its South and Middle forks.
 The 30 mi long South Fork and 20 mi long Middle Fork both rise in the Rocky Mountains just east of Glacier National Park, in the Blackfeet Indian Reservation.
 Much of the water in the North Fork is diverted from the St. Mary River through a canal and inverted siphon.

 The main stream flows east-northeast into southern Alberta, where it is joined by the North Fork of the Milk River, from there It flows past the town of Milk River and Writing-on-Stone Provincial Park, then turns southeast into Montana, running east along the north side of the Sweetgrass Hills, turning south, passing through the Fresno Dam, then east past Havre and along the north side of the Fort Belknap Indian Reservation.
 Near Malta, it turns north, then southeast, flowing past Glasgow and joining the Missouri in Valley County, Montana, 5 mi downstream from Fort Peck Dam.

 The watershed of the river extends into the Canadian provinces of Alberta and Saskatchewan and the US state of Montana.
 The watershed of the river covers an area of 61642 km2.
 Of this 6500 km2 lies in Alberta, 14942 km2 in Saskatchewan and the remaining in Montana.
 The area in Alberta and Saskatchewan is one of the few parts of the Mississippi River watershed that extends into Canada.